flotiq/flotiq-docs/docs/API/generate-package.md

 ```

-This will instal the OpenAPI generator that will allow you to generate more packages.
+This will install the OpenAPI generator that will allow you to generate more packages.
 List of supported generators is mentioned [here](https://openapi-generator.tech/docs/generators)

 ```
 openapi-generator generate -g <name> -i <path_to_open_api_schema_json> --skip-validate-spec -o <output_path>
 ```
+_Worth to know is that you should have installed Java to run successfully command above._

 Parameters description:

-* `<name>` - name of framework/language you want to generate package for (ex. typescript-angular)
+* `<name>` - name of framework/language you want to generate package for (ex. typescript-angular).
 * `<path_to_open_api_schema_json>` - path to generated OpenApiSchema file.
-* `<output_path>` - specify where you want to output your generated package
+* `<output_path>` - specify where you want to output your generated package.

 ## Use Swagger Editor to generate server and client libraries